gradio-app/gradio/guides/create_your_own_friends_with_a_gan.md

     return 'punks.png'
 ```

-When you start up your Gradio app again, you should see a second slider that'll let you control the number of punks!
+When you relaunch your interface, you should see a second slider that'll let you control the number of punks!

 ## Step 5 - Polishing it up